Perverse sheaves on symmetric products of the plane: A -category and its decategorification

 \subsection{Set partitions and integer partitions}

 We begin by establishing some notation and terminology associated with set partitions and integer partitions.
 We let $\Part{[n]}$ denote the set of partitions of the set $[n] := \{1,2,\dots,n\}$.
-By definition a partition $\lambda \in \Part{[n]}$ is set of subsets of $[n]$, or equivalently it can be described by giving an equivalence relation $\stackrel{\lambda}{\sim}$ on $[n]$ whose equivalence classes are the subsets of $\lambda$.
+By definition a partition $\lambda \in \Part{[n]}$ is a set of non-empty subsets of $[n]$ such that each element of $[n]$ is in exactly one of these subsets, or equivalently it can be described by giving an equivalence relation $\stackrel{\lambda}{\sim}$ on $[n]$ whose equivalence classes are the subsets of $\lambda$.

 We order $\Part{[n]}$ by refinement: we put $\lambda \le \mu$ if every part of $\lambda$ is contained in a part of $\mu$, or equivalently if $i \stackrel{\lambda}{\sim} j$ implies $i \stackrel{\mu}{\sim} j$.
 The unique maximum element of $\Part{[n]}$ is the partition with a single part, and the unique minimum is the partition with $n$ parts.